otavioarj/Koma.FS/README.md

 KomaFS
 ======

 An extremely simple Linux VirtualFile System.
-Just a toy to be proud off =]
+Just a toy to be proud of=]